saltstack-formulas/hadoop-formula/README.rst

         <value>65536</value>
     </property>

-Please note that host- and cluster-specific values are not exposed (think: fs.default.name)
+Please note that host- and cluster-specific values are not exposed - the formula controls these (think: fs.default.name)